 Type of Window

-The type of the window is also a factor as to why it may be difficult to open.
+The type of window is also a factor as to why it may be difficult to open.
 Opening single and double-hung windows can be difficult because dirt and debris can build up easily.
-Therefore, you should clean and lubricate these types of windows often.
+Therefore, you should clean and lubricate these types of windows often to help them open and close smoothly.

 The last type of window that can be difficult to open and close is the sliding window.
 To investigate or repair the track that sliding windows operate on, remove the sash.
 The groove on these tracks can also have a build-up of dirt.
 To fix the problem, clean and lubricate the sliding window track often.
-In some cases, there may be an issue with the rollers and they may need replacing.
+In some cases, there may be an issue with the rollers and they may need replacing to restore smooth operation.

 Other Causes to Look Out For